 Pippa, a classic broads river-cruiser with dark sails belonging to Geoff and Rose Angell, was cast adrift at Horning in the dark of night.
 She came to no harm and was now out on the water, racing against a 1904 yacht with white sails, number 4, called Swallow.

 ‘White Boats’ or ‘Yare and Bure one-designs’ originally brought out in 1908, were also racing as they have been since the Farland twins, Port and Starboard, crewed for their father in ‘Coot Club’.
 Ransome refereed to a white boat called Grizzled Skipper who belonged to Chris Shallcross, but no one could remember which of the 140-odd White Boats registered was used in the series.
-You can see a fleet of White Boats here racing at Horning, the Swan Inn in the background.
+Many members of this class of 20 foot half-deckers are named after moths or butterflies.
+You can see a fleet of White Boats here racing at Horning, the Swan Inn in the background:

 I spotted ‘Brown Boats’, a Broads’ one-design with a distinctive counter stern and spoon bow, which would also have been seen racing in the 1930s.
 They were first built in 1907 and although a few were lost during the war there are still 88 in existence, although some now have fibre glass hulls.
 Number 61, called Hanser, is owned by Danny Tyrrell.